coda/packs-sdk/README_CLI.md

 ## Uploading Packs

-**NOTE: Pack uploads are currently unlaunched and are still in testing.
+**NOTE: Pack uploads are currently not launched and are still in testing.
 The following commands will not work yet.**

 Note: if you are a beta tester using these commands with an alternative Coda environment, each of these commands accepts an optional `--codaApiEndpoint` where you must specify